 The Chinese Hamster is a species of hamster, scientific name Cricetulus griseus, which originate in the deserts of northern China and Mongolia.
 Chinese hamsters grow to between 7.5 and 9 centimetres in length and as adults can weight 50 – 75 grams.
 Chinese Hamsters live two to three years on average.

 A Chinese hamsters body proportions, compared with those of other hamsters, appear ‘long and thin’ and they have (for a hamster) a relatively long tail.
 Chinese hamsters are not, technically, ‘dwarf’ hamsters since this term refers to animals in the genus Phodopus, (the two types of Russian Dwarf Hamsters and Roborovskii Dwarf Hamsters).

-The wild colour is greyish brown above with a black stripe down the spine and a whitish belly.
-This colouration, combined with their nimble build and longer tail, makes them look ‘mousy’ and in fact, they are members of the group called ratlike hamsters.
-Besides the wild colour, a well-known variation is the white-spotted Chinese hamster, which often is greyish white all over, with only a dark stripe on its back.
+The wild color is greyish brown above with a black stripe down the spine and a whitish belly.
+This coloration, combined with their nimble build and longer tail, makes them look ‘mousy’ and in fact, they are members of the group called ratlike hamsters.
+Besides the wild color, a well-known variation is the white-spotted Chinese hamster, which often is greyish white all over, with only a dark stripe on its back.

 Chinese hamsters have quiet temperaments and are easily handled.
 One of their endearing traits is that of clinging to a finger with all four paws, rather like a harvest mouse on a corn stalk.
 Chinese hamsters can be quite nervous as youngsters, however, once they are tame, display an endearing calmness and gentleness of character.